mostafakamar2308/scandiwebInterview/README.md

 - Using the deprecated Query compoenent of the Apollo Client.

-### Overall I am very happy of this project which benefited me greatly and I would like to work with Scandi Web
+### Overall I am very happy of this project which benefited me greatly and I would like to work with Scandi Web :heart: